davidegat/Lotus123-on-reMarkable/README.md

 <li>Refresh oxide apps on your reMarkable: you now should see the FreeDOS icon, by tapping it yaft comes up, and the BOCHS emulator starts your FreeDOS machine on the reMarkable.<br>
 <li>Season it as you like, I made a simple 123.bat file to launch directly Lotus, or you can add a command in your AUTOEXEC.BAT to autostart it.

+  <h2>THINK ABOUT IT...</B>
+Now that you got your reMarkable FreeDOS emulation set up, you can explore further possibilities.
+FreeDOS website gives you the opportunity to download extra free software images to use on your emulator.
+You may have old pieces of software around, that now you can use on your tablet!
+Do not expect every software to work in this enviroment, anyway...

 <h2>VERY, VERY BASIC TROUBLESHOOTING</h2>
 <li>BOCHS with FreeDOS is choosy, due to limitations both of BOCHS and FreeDOS (more on the last), it may be needed to use <b>fdisk</b> into your reMarkable DOS box, to create partitions, than load back the img to Virtualbox to exchange files betweeen you and your newborn reMarkaDOS<br>
 <li>FreeDOS in BOCHS doesn't eat disk images always the right way, it has to do with disk geometry, don't try to mount big images, it's DOS..<br>
 <li>Once you run a full copy of FreeDOS on BOCHS you will be able to mount almost everything, cd images included... since then, you will have to struggle to make BOCHS eat your images :(<br>
 <li>Be careful: if you install the WYSIWYG addon during the installation process (like I did) your Lotus won't start on reMarkable.
 If you did this mistake, delete all the WYSIWYG files in the Lotus folder (i didn't delete the WYSIWYG folder indeed, just the files) and delete the 123.cnf file, the startup of Lotus will be slower, but you will be able to use it without errors.<br>
 <li>Graphic issues: try to f-ck around with INSTALL.EXE, try different graphic settings and you will be fine!
+<li>I managed to attach a virtual ethernet in BOCHS, then I tried to configure BOCHS to use reMarkable dhcp server running for usb interfaces, with still no results.
+It is not so necessary, but it would be fine to dowload dos software directly from your reMarkaDOS with the LINKS browser  ;) let me know if you can.
+<li>Some dos software require a mouse or it will not run.
+FreeDOS offers "cutemouse" software, but everything I tried resulted only in a mouse recognized by FreeDOS, with no results while running on the reMarkable tablet.
+So forget this mouse based software, and have fun with the tiny yaft keyboard :(
+<li><b>An easter egg: in Lotus 123 the 3 reMarkable buttons work, the middle one brings you to the first cell, the side buttons lets you move left and right through cells and menu.
+Nice, isn't it?</b>
   <h2>JUST TO BE CLEAR</h2>
 I could simply upload the BOCHS c: drive image of my full system, and let you run it without any fuss on your reMarkable, but... no?
 I just can't spread copyrighted software.
 Anyway, you can of course backup the c.img file to restore it in case of an update or else, or just to put it into another rM of your own.<br><br>
 Enjoy.<br>